iuiaoin/vue-two-way-binding/README.md

 # vue-two-way-binding
-A demo for explain vue-two-way-binding
+A demo for explaining vue-two-way-binding